ibbles/LearningProgramming/Git.md

 The chain of parents going back to the first commit is called the current commit's ancestors.
 The first commit in a Git repository is often called the initial commit.
 The commit we are currently on is called `HEAD`.
+The commits form a directed asyclic graph rooted at the initial commit.
+The graph may have multiple leaf commits where each such commit typically represent the head of some development effort.
+`HEAD`, the current commit, is often one of the leaf commits.
+The contents of the files in the working copy reflects the state represented by the `HEAD` commit and all its ancestors, plus any local changes we may have made on top of that state.

 A commit stores a bunch of information:
 - Which files are being changed by the commit.